david-cortes/installing-optimized-libraries/README.md

 To enable the optimizations that you'll typically want, you'll need to pass a few flags to the compiler.
 Assuming you have either `gcc` or `clang` as compiler, you might want the following:
 * `-march=native` (for ARM and PPC systems, replace with `-mcpu=native`).
 This enables the highest-supported SIMD instructions for the computer where it is being compiled.
 * `-O3`.
 This lets the compiler do some potentially unsafe optimizations within reasonable limits.
 It is the default for cython-compiled packages and for cmake's release-level compilations, but for R this is set at `-O2`.
-* `-flto=auto` (for mingw, replace with `-flto`).
-This enables link-time optimization that gets parallelized while compiling. `-flto` (without the parallelization during compilation, which leads to the same result but is slower while installing) is the default for R packages, but not for python packages.
+* `-flto=auto` (for mingw and for single-file commands, replace with `-flto`).
+This enables link-time optimization, which gets parallelized while compiling if passing the `=auto` part (result should be identical with and without, but `-flto=auto` should take less time to build packages as it uses parallelism).
 * `-fno-math-errno -fno-trapping-math`.
 These disable the floating point exceptions system.

 For _some_ packages, if you are feeling lucky, you might additionally try out `-ffast-math` or even `-Ofast`, but be aware that these can lead to observing **significantly different (and sometimes stochastich) results/outputs** when calling library functions due to the kind of unsafe optimizations that they introduce - for example, `-Ofast` will make the compiler assume that NaN values will never be encountered, thus a function checking for NaN values will be assumed to always return "false" when these optimizations are enabled.